randylubin/story-synth-docs/src/index.md

 actionLink: /guide/
 features:
 - title: 🖋 Design
-  details: Create new games by copying a Google Sheet and adding your own prompts
+  details: Create new games by adding prompts to a Google Sheet.
+Customize the visuals to best suit your game.
+- title: 🏓 Play
+  details: Paste your sheet's URL into Story Synth to generate a game from the prompts in the sheet.
 - title: ⛵️ Share
-  details: Paste your Sheet URL into Story Synth to generate your game and a URL which you can share online
-- title: 📰 Publish
-  details: Keep your game on StorySynth.org or build a standalone website tailored to your game
+  details: Share your new game's URL with others so that they can run their own sessions.
 ---